 Who has to complete a Self Assessment tax return?

-If you have income or gains arising outside the UK you are also have likely to have to complete a tax return.
+If you have income or gains arising outside the UK you are also likely to have to complete a tax return.

 In the UK, the onus is generally on the taxpayer to tell HMRC if they think they need to complete a tax return.
 You can find out what to do if you have not completed a tax return before and think you need to do so in the tax basics section.